-I can imagine some folks started reading the article yesterday and became disinterested quickly.
+I can imagine some folks started reading the article a few days ago and became disinterested quickly.
 Or after a few paragraphs of reading some people may have become bored.
 And that is OK, this subject may not be for everyone.
 Or, some people may already know the material well enough.
-But, the information contained in yesterday’s article coupled with today’s information is extremely valuable for group/team operations.
+But, the information contained in the previous article coupled with today’s information is extremely valuable for group/team operations.

-If you haven’t read yesterday’s article you should before reading this one because today’s article builds on yesterday’s. < click here to read Part #1 >
+If you haven’t read the previous article three days ago you should before reading this one because today’s article builds on that one.

 Recapping Part #1 –

 - A leader must be clear in stating the “intent” of all missions/tasks.

 - All mission and tasks must be realistic.

 - When setting objectives use the SMART system.